 Most funding recipients use the logo on printed materials, such as programs or handouts for events; PowerPoint presentations; and web pages dedicated to the funded project.
-If you have questions about where to include the logo, contact Jenny Tinklepaugh, communications and external affairs manager at jtinklepaugh@GoldenLEAF.org.
+If you have questions about where to include the logo, contact Communications Manager Jenny Tinklepaugh at jtinklepaugh@GoldenLEAF.org.